dainst/iiif_image_plug/additional_docs/performance_considerations.md

 ### TIF

-If you want to allow the user to request tif files, be aware these can not be streamed and are currently buffered in memory before they are sent to the client.
-This might cause memory issues for very large files.
+If you want to allow the user to _request_ tif images, be aware these can not be streamed and are written to a temporary file for each request by default.
+It is also possible to force the plug to write the complete image to memory instead, but this might cause memory issues for very large images.
+See the `:temp_dir` plug option.

 ## Alternatives to this library